intelix/reactiveservices/README.md

 # What is it?

-Framework for building Reactive Streaming systems with Websocket based web fronts
+Framework for building Reactive Streaming systems with SPA Websocket clients

 # Why?